-Use of stable isotope labelled growth media for protein and lipid NMR analyses
+Use of stable isotope labeled growth media for protein and lipid NMR analyses

 In the following article, two publications from the journal Nature Communications are presented.
-In both papers stable isotope labelled rich growth media were used for NMR protein interaction analysis.
+In both papers stable isotope labeled rich growth media were used for NMR protein interaction analysis.
 The media were produced for culturing E. coli.
 As shown in the second paper, the media can also be used for other bacteria

 How did stable isotope protein expression advance the research on human norovirus?

 Human norovirus infection is the most common cause of gastroenteritis worldwide.
 However, due to the frequent occurrence of new virus variants, antivirals and vaccines have made treatment and prevention challenging.

 The 2019 Nature Communications paper entitled “A post-translational modification of human Norovirus capsid protein attenuates glycan binding” sheds light on the mechanism of infection.
-Stable isotope labelled rich growth media were used.
+Stable-isotope-labeled-rich-growth-media were used.